Dr. Christopher Flathmann

 Hello!
-I am a Research Assistant Professor within the Human-Centered Computing Division of the School of Computing in Clemson's College of Engineering, Computing, and Applied Science.
-I am also the associate director of the Team Research Analytics in Computational Environments (TRACE) Research Group.
-I received both an B.S. degree in Computer Science and a PhD in Human-Centered Computing from Clemson University, with Nathan McNeese serving as my advisor for the latter degree.
+I am an Assistant Professor within the Human-Centered Computing Division of the School of Computing in Clemson's College of Engineering, Computing, and Applied Science.
+I am also the director of the Building Intelligent Goals for Collaborative AI Technologies (BIG CAT) Research Group.
+I received both a B.S. degree in Computer Science and a PhD in Human-Centered Computing from Clemson University, with Nathan McNeese serving as my advisor for the latter degree.

-Broadly speaking my research interests focus on the intersection between humans and novel computational systems, such as Artificial Intelligence.
-As such, I often conduct interdisciplinary research in the fields of Human Computer Interaction, Computer Supported Cooperative Work, Human-Centered Computing, and Human Factors.
+Broadly speaking, my research interests focus on the intersection between humans and novel computational systems, such as Artificial Intelligence.
+I often conduct interdisciplinary research in the fields of Human Computer Interaction, Computer Supported Cooperative Work, Human-Centered Computing, and Human Factors.

 • How humans adapt around AI teammates